 For violinists auditioning for CU Orchestras that are also interested in participation in the Lessons Program, that audition will suffice as both.
 For violinists interested in private lessons only, please contact Dr. Ariana Kim directly at firstname.lastname@example.org schedule an audition (these will take place on August 14th and September 2).

 Voice Lessons: Coming soon!

-Schedule: Friday, August 24 from 2 to 5 pm, Monday, August 27 from 4:30-6:30 pm, and Tuesday, August 28 from 2 to 6 pm.
-A sign-up sheet will be posted on the door of 142 Lincoln.
+Schedule: Friday, August 24 from 2 to 5 pm, Saturday, August 25 from 1 to 4 pm, Monday, August 27 from 4:30-6:30 pm, and Tuesday, August 28 from 2 to 6 pm.
+Sign-up sheets are posted on the door of 142 Lincoln.
 Auditions should bring one or two pieces that best demonstrate their current level, both musical and vocal.
 Placement options are sometimes available for beginners without repertory.
 Those students will be asked to vocalize for range identification and musical skill.
-Please contact Patrice Pastore (firstname.lastname@example.org) for more information.
+Please contact Patrice Pastore (email@example.com) for more information.

 Students interested in taking lessons for the first time on any other instrument should audition during the instrument’s scheduled ensemble audition time.
 Students do not need to re-audition if they have taken lessons in the past, unless they are taking lessons on a different instrument for the first time.
 Contact the Faculty Sponsor for your instrument (a list of these sponsors can be found at music.cornell.edu/performing/private-lessons/)

 Featured Ensemble Performance: Symphony Orchestra with Glee Club and Chorus, 5/6/17